CEO of the women's court. A lawyer with extensive experience in senior management in the third sector.

 In addition, in 2015, Adi founded the social movement "Justice pursues justice", a movement whose goal is to demand appropriate punishment for sex offenders, and indeed the movement led to such punishment in the cases it dealt with.

 Carmit is an activist, social entrepreneur and mother of three sons.
 In 2012, she established the Women's Court in Haifa and leads the field of the exploitation of rights for girls and young women.
 In the past she managed Elam Haifa.
 In addition, Carmit is a member of the leading team of "A City for All Haifa" which promotes policies for gender equality in cooperation with the municipality.
 Carmit owns a private business called "Metiratisim" in which she accompanies women to start small businesses and to exercise their rights.
-These days she is studying for a master's degree in government and public policy at the Open University.
+Has a master's degree in government and public policy.

 Rachel Bener, a social worker, has a master's degree from the University of Haifa in a family major (M.S.W) and specializes in couple and family therapy.
 Graduated from certificate studies of field therapy from the kibbutzim seminary.
 She has a lot of experience in individual and group work with youth and young people who come from complex life situations.